Restaurant Performance Index rose 0.4% in May

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators (same-store sales, employees, capital expenditures and business conditions), stood at 98.4 – down 1.3% from a level of 99.8 last month.
-Restaurant operators are increasingly pessimistic about both sales and the overall economy in the months ahead.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 99.9 – down 0.2% from the previous month.
+Restaurant operators are cautiously optimistic about sales gains in the coming months, though their outlook for the overall economy remains largely pessimistic.

 Read the full RPI report.